Get E-Book

 });

-Those two handlers cover different emitters.
+Those two handlers listen to separate emitters.
 The server handler covers listen and server-handle failures.
 The socket handler covers one connection.

-Binding to a host changes which local addresses can receive traffic:
+The host you bind to controls which local addresses can receive traffic -

 server.listen(3000, '127.0.0.1');

 That listens on IPv4 loopback.
 Same-host clients can connect to 127.0.0.1:3000.
-Remote machines need a non-loopback address on your host.
+Remote machines cannot reach it through a non-loopback network address.

 server.listen(3000, '0.0.0.0');

 That listens on all suitable IPv4 addresses for the current host or network namespace.
-The accepted socket later records the concrete local address the client reached. server.address() can report the wildcard bind address, while socket.localAddress reports the per-connection address.
+The accepted socket later records the actual local address the client reached. server.address() can report the wildcard bind address, while socket.localAddress reports the address for one accepted connection.

-Omitting the host asks Node and the OS to choose a default bind behavior.
-The exact result can involve IPv6 wildcard behavior and platform defaults.
+If you omit the host, Node and the OS choose default bind behavior.
+The result can involve IPv6 wildcard behavior and platform defaults.
 Use an explicit host while debugging.
-Numeric addresses remove DNS from the experiment.
+Numeric addresses also remove DNS from the test.

 The Accept Path

 A client connects.
 The kernel handles the TCP handshake.
-The listening socket becomes readable for accept purposes. libuv observes readiness.
+The listening socket becomes ready for accept work. libuv observes that readiness.
 Node accepts the connection and creates a JavaScript socket.

 incoming TCP handshake